 - Music agitates and confuses them, drawing their attention.

 From this, I extrapolate lots of clues for each trait.
-There are a handful of attacks that happen early on, targeting NPCs in their places of business.
+There are trails of candy wrappers in some obscure locations, which lead to rat corpses if followed.
+Many NPCs are listening to the local radio station to participate in a radio contest, meaning that music is frequently playing out loud.
+Sometimes, lots of clues can be packaged together.
+Early on in the scenario, there are a handful of attacks against NPCs in their places of business.
 Curious players will investigate the aftermath and find a sewage smell, missing candy, and an unconscious victim who's come down with some illness.
-There are also trails of candy wrappers in some obscure locations, which lead to rat corpses if followed.
-Many NPCs are listening to the local radio station to participate in a radio contest, meaning that music is frequently playing out loud.
 So on and so forth.

 Some information is easy to stumble across just in the natural course of celebrating Halloween.
 Some requires active probing, but the scenario has lots of rumors and indicators already pointing in the direction of interesting things to check out.
 As a player, you're expecting those to point towards fun Halloween-y activities.
 And sure, plenty of them do.
 But some instead lead you to evidence of monster activity.
 And of course, some information is learned by having an actual confrontation with the monster, which can be triggered by a random encounter roll.

 As the night goes on, you gradually accumulate facts about the problem.
 The stakes steadily rise as the situation worsens.
-At some point, the party forms a plan based on everything they've learned so far and puts it into action.
 There's nowhere to run, there are no other NPCs capable of solving the problem, and attempting to just hide and wait will inevitably result in doom.
+So at some point, the party forms a plan based on everything they've learned so far and puts it into action.

 What makes this work so well?

 - The investigation feeds into itself naturally.
 In a conventional mystery, the whole chain of clues is lying in wait from the moment you begin playing.
 The situation is inert, waiting to be discovered.
-You won't have access to new info until you figure out how the info you have so far can lead you to it.
-If the players get stuck, then most GMs will instinctively resort to the clumsy "solution" of just handing them a hint, realizing that they must not have given enough info to begin with.
+Acquiring new information only happens when you correctly figure out how your current information can lead you to it.
+If you can't come up with anything new with the information you've collected so far, you're stuck.
+And in this situation, most GMs will instinctively resort to the clumsy "solution" of just handing them a hint, realizing that they must not have given enough info to begin with.

 But in my version, the situation is active.
 The rats are attacking more and more and the crisis escalates.
 The players want to disrupt this of course, but it also creates more and more evidence for them to learn from.
-The more proactive the players are, the quicker they'll learn crucial information and the more time they'll have to put it to use somehow.
-But if they aren't very proactive, there'll still be more and more opportunities to learn that info as the scenario goes on.
+There's still a strategic incentive to be proactive, of course.
+The group that learns crucial information quickly has more time leftover to make a plan, gather resources, and put it into action.
+More time means more possibilities for what you can pull off.
+But the group that isn't proactive, that's taking all night to learn the crucial information, isn't going to ever get stuck.
+Because new clues are being generated with each rat attack, there'll always be more and more opportunities to learn that info as the scenario goes on.

 - There's no correct "order" to the clues.
 In a conventional mystery, there's a sequence of scenes you visit in order.
 One piece of evidence points to the next, which points to the next, etc. You have to hold back the big revelations for later, gating them behind smaller reveals first.
 If the players learn the big truths too early, your mystery falls apart!